highperformance-tech/tableau-bridge-docker/README.md

 - Ensure all required parameters are provided.
 - Verify that the PAT token file exists and is readable.
 - Check that the PAT token has not expired.
-- For detailed logs, review the logs in the mounted logs directory.
+- For detailed logs, review the logs in the container-specific directory under the mounted logs path.
+- Use the `shell` command to access a running container's shell for advanced troubleshooting.